-The UAE Government has announced various decrees recently by amending some legal provisions in the corporate, criminal, civil, bankruptcy, personal status, and inheritance laws; which has been initiated in line with the UAE’s ongoing endeavors to enhance its legislative foundations to further develop its status as a global destination to attract foreign investment and expertise.
+The UAE Government has announced various decrees recently by amending some legal provisions in the corporate, criminal, civil, bankruptcy, personal status, and inheritance laws; which has been initiated in line with the UAE’s ongoing endeavours to enhance its legislative foundations to further develop its status as a global destination to attract foreign investment and expertise.

 Please find below a concise brief of such salient changes:

-- Significant changes to the UAE Companies Law were announced, in which as much as 51 articles would be amended with the introduction of 3 new ones.
+- Significant changes to the UAE Companies Law were announced, in which as many as 51 articles would be amended with the introduction of 3 new ones.
 The landmark amendment being abolishing the requirement for onshore companies to have a major UAE shareholder/agent (amongst others).

 - Honour crimes to be treated as murder and the death penalty for sex/rape with minors or someone with limited mental capacity.